gsudre/lab_notes/111-rnaseq_another_try.md

 ![](images/2020-05-22-18-20-50.png)

 # TODO

-* try other cutoffs that are more stringent
+* just try different nominal cut-offs in gene set analysis
 * what about using FPKM or other normalizer instead of CPM?
 * what if we focused on genes differentially expressed in ACC, compared to ACC (and vice-versa), within our cohort?
-* how about using these results as a filter for a multivariate model?
+* how about using these results as a filter for a multivariate model? or, even